Inside Deep Throat

 Shop

-Inside Deep Throat is a 2005 documentary about the 1972 pornographic film Deep Throat and its effects on American society.
+Inside Deep Throat is a 2005 American documentary about the 1972 pornographic film Deep Throat and its effects on American society.

 The film is narrated by Dennis Hopper.
 The documentary was written, produced, and directed by Fenton Bailey and Randy Barbato, and produced by Brian Grazer.
-It is a production of Imagine Entertainment, HBO Documentary Films, and World of Wonder, and distributed by Universal Studios.
+It is a production of Imagine Entertainment, HBO Documentary Films, and World of Wonder, and distributed by Universal Pictures.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Inside Deep Throat" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Inside Deep Throat" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools